jrincayc/rationality-ai-zombies/README.md

 document.
 Then, the resulting document was edited to recreate TeX elements like footnotes and chapters and small caps and equations.

-While the entire document has been proofread, there are likely still problems, if you find them, please either create an issue or a pull request.
+While the entire document has been proofread multiple times, there may still be mistakes, if you find them, please either create an issue or a pull request.

 If you need a editable version, this version works great.
-If you want a printable version, the two column version is much more practical than the original single column PDF.
+If you want a single volume printable version, the two column version is much more practical than the original single column PDF.

 ## About Eliezer Yudkowsky: